SalomePlatform/adao/doc/en/tui.rst

     and will be considered as a vector.
 The control parameters of the adjoint numerical approximation, in the "*OneFunction*"case, can be given by a dictionary through the "*Parameters*" keyword.
-Potential entries of this dictionary are "*DifferentialIncrement*", "*CenteredFiniteDifference*"
+Potential entries of this dictionary are "*DifferentialIncrement*", "*CenteredFiniteDifference*",
-    (similar to the one of graphical interface).
+    "*EnableWiseParallelism*", "*NumberOfProcesses*" (similar to the one of graphical interface).
 If the operator requires some complementary fixed arguments in addition to the state :math:`\mathbf{x}`, they can be given through the variable "*ExtraArguments*" as a named parameters dictionary.

 Setting the calculation, outputs, etc.
 ++++++++++++++++++++++++++++++++++++++